wendahere/SCDF-Simp/README.md

+# SCDF-Simps

-# SCDF-Simp, we are working towards Predictive Maintenance for the SCDF Fleet of Vehicles
+We are working towards Predictive Maintenance for the SCDF Fleet of Vehicles